 The physical mode switch can be set to one of three positions:

 Maintenance Sets the module to start in pre-maintenance mode.
-Allows you to upgrade the firmware of the module Operational The default setting for day-to-day use.
-Initialization Sets the module to start in pre-initialization mode.
-This allows you to use the module to create a Security World or add the module to an existing one.
+Allows you to upgrade the firmware of the module use the module to create a Security World or add the module to an existing one.